Porsil/planet-match/README.md

 -   **Footer**

     -   The page footer has links to social media to allow people to contact and keep up to date with the company.
-    -   This addresses vsitor goal 6.
+    -   This addresses visitor goal 6.

 ![footer](assets/read-me-docs/footer.png)